Today is the first anniversary of my book’s release!

 Hope to hear from you soon.
 Let’s chat,

-Kathie York is the Queen of Non-Overwhelm and a Certified Goal Success Life Coach.
+Kathie York is the Queen of Non-Overwhelm and a Goals Accountability instructor.
 Early this year, she launched a training program to answer the question, “How can I reach my goals?”
 (The ultimate in non-overwhelm, right?)
 Students love it!
 Check it out here.
 Although her office is near Indianapolis, Indiana [U.S.], Kathie works with colleagues worldwide.